Bulgarian National Radio: Regional

+Organization

 Transmission

 The domestic channels are broadcast on FM and AM frequencies.
 Radio Bulgaria broadcasts principally on shortwave plus one medium-wave frequency.
 All stations are also available online.

 On 26 May 2008, RPTS of Kostinbrod in Bulgaria started the country's first regular broadcasts in digital format, using Digital Radio Mondiale (DRM).
 This signal is also used as the audio channel accompanying BNT's testcard.

 Funding

 Public service broadcasting in Bulgaria, including BNR, is financed mainly through a state subsidy.
 The subsidy has to be spent on the preparation, creation and the transmission of the national and regional programmes.
 Its volume is determined annually on the basis of the average programme production costs per hour approved by the Council of Ministers, regardless of the programme type.